Takoma (Washington, D.C.)

-Takoma, Washington, D.C., is a neighborhood in Washington, D.C.
-It is located in Advisory Neighborhood Commission 4B, in the District's Fourth Ward, within the northwest quadrant.
+Takoma is a neighborhood in Northwest Washington, D.C.
+It is located in Advisory Neighborhood Commission 4B, in the district's Fourth Ward.
 It borders the city of Takoma Park, Maryland.

 Overview

-Takoma is a diverse neighborhood, populated mostly by middle-class families.
+In 2019 Nina Zafar of the Washington Post characterized Takoma as an ethnically diverse neighborhood, and stated that it "feels like a small town within a big city, and residents are proud of its broad-mindedness."
+It is populated mostly by middle-class families.
 Its small downtown has recently been redeveloped, bringing in new residents and attractive new businesses.
 Many of the houses in Takoma are historic, and some are over 100 years old.

-Takoma and the rest of Ward 4 are represented in the Council of the District of Columbia by Janeese Lewis George.

 Geography

 Along Eastern Avenue, Takoma borders Takoma Park, Maryland, a city with which Takoma shares its origins.
 Takoma shares a common identity with the neighboring city in Maryland, and the downtown area surrounding the Takoma Metro station crosses the District of Columbia line.

 Takoma is bounded by Georgia Avenue to the west, somewhere between Tuckerman and Van Buren Streets to the south, and Eastern Avenue to the northeast.
 The former site of the Walter Reed Army Medical Center on Georgia Avenue separates it from Rock Creek Park.
 However, the neighborhood historically and culturally spans across the Maryland line into the greater neighborhood of Takoma Park.